August 6, 2018

 These metal connectors sometimes go by different names, such as “hurricane straps” or “hurricane ties.”
 Regardless of the name, they should all do the same thing: strengthen the connection between the frame of the house and the roof.

-Strengthen the Garage Door
+Strengthen and Reinforce the Garage Door

 According to CNN, 80% of hurricane damage begins when wind enters the home through the garage door.
 This is due to the fact that most garage doors are made of lightweight material, which helps with initial costs, safety and the efficiency of the open-close cycle.